4 dead after fire in e-bike shop spreads to apartments in New York City

 Electric bikes have become popular, non-gasoline-burning ways to make deliveries, commute and zip around a city that has promoted cycling in recent decades.
 Many run on lithium ion batteries, which have been blamed for numerous fires.

 In April in the Queens section of New York City, two children were killed in a fire blamed on an electric bicycle.
+Another Manhattan fire in November that injured over three dozen people was caused by a malfunctioning e-bike battery, officials said.

+Last year in the city, nearly 200 fires and six deaths were tied to such batteries, with an 8-year-old girl and a 5-year-old girl among those who died in blazes linked to scooter batteries.
+Fire officials have repeatedly issued warnings and safety tips.

+Lithium ion batteries can catch fire because they contain a flammable electrolyte solution that allows electrical current to flow, experts say.
+Many fires have been linked to such batteries in laptops, cellphones and other items.